couchbase/query/docs/n1ql-select.md

 * true
 * number
 * string
-* array (element by element comparison, longer arrays sort after)
+* array (element by element comparison is performed until the end of the shorter array; if all the elements so far are equal, then the longer array sorts after)
-* object (key/value by key/value comparison, keys are examined in sorted order using the normal ordering for strings, larger objects sort after)
+* object (larger objects sort after; for objects of equal length, key/value by key/value comparison is performed; keys are examined in sorted order using the normal ordering for strings)

 -->